treehouse/cheatsheets/reporting_with_sql/cheatsheet.md

 ## Finding the Maximum and Minimum Values

-To get the maximum value of a numeric column use the `MAX()` funciton.
+To get the maximum value of a numeric column use the `MAX()` function.

 ```
 SELECT MAX(<numeric column>) FROM <table>;
 SELECT MAX(<numeric column>) FROM <table> GROUP BY <other column>;
 ```

-To get the minimum value of a numeric column use the `MAX()` funciton.
+To get the minimum value of a numeric column use the `MIN()` function.

 ```
 SELECT MIN(<numeric column>) FROM <table>;